 1330 Execution of Edmund of Woodstock

-1330 Execution of Roger Mortimer
+1330 Trial and Execution of Mortimer and his Faction

 1359 Double Royal Wedding

-On 19 Apr 1319 Thomas Beauchamp 11th Earl Warwick (age 6) and [her sister] Katherine Mortimer Countess Warwick (age 5) were married.
+On 19th April 1319 [her brother-in-law] Thomas Beauchamp 11th Earl Warwick (age 6) and [her sister] Katherine Mortimer Countess Warwick (age 5) were married.
 She by marriage Countess Warwick.
 An arranged marriage although not clear who arranged it or whose ward Thomas Beauchamp 11th Earl Warwick was (his father Guy Beauchamp 10th Earl Warwick had died four years before) - possibly by King Edward II of England (age 34) as a means of securing the Welsh March.
 The Beauchamp family established, the Mortimer family aspirational.
 The marriage took place after [her father] Roger Mortimer 1st Earl March (age 31) had returned from his tenure as Lord Lieutenant of Ireland and before he rebelled against King Edward II of England in opposition to Hugh "Younger" Despencer 1st Baron Despencer (age 33).
 She the daughter of Roger Mortimer 1st Earl March and [her mother] Joan Geneville Baroness Mortimer 2nd Baroness Geneville (age 33).
 He the son of Guy Beauchamp 10th Earl Warwick and Alice Tosny Countess Warwick (age 34).
 They were half second cousin once removed.
-She a great x 4 granddaughter of King John "Lackland" of England.
+She a great x 4 granddaughter of King John of England.

 Battle of Boroughbridge

-On 16 Mar 1322 the rebel army led by Thomas Plantagenet 2nd Earl of Leicester, 2nd Earl Lancaster, Earl of Salisbury and Lincoln (age 44) attempted to cross the bridge over the River Ure (between Ripon and York) at Boroughbridge Bridge [Map].
+On 16th March 1322 the rebel army led by Thomas Plantagenet 2nd Earl of Leicester, 2nd Earl Lancaster, Earl of Salisbury and Lincoln (age 44) attempted to cross the bridge over the River Ure (between Ripon and York) at Boroughbridge Bridge [Map].
 Their path was blocked by forces loyal to the King led by Andrew Harclay 1st Earl Carlisle (age 52).
 Bartholomew Badlesmere 1st Baron Badlesmere (age 46), [her father] Roger Mortimer 1st Earl March (age 34), John Botetort 1st Baron Botetort (age 57) and John Maltravers 1st Baron Maltravers (age 32) fought for the rebels.
 Roger Clifford 2nd Baron Clifford (age 22), Nicholas Longford (age 37), Thomas Plantagenet 2nd Earl of Leicester, 2nd Earl Lancaster, Earl of Salisbury and Lincoln, John Mowbray 2nd Baron Mowbray (age 35) were captured.

 Warin Lisle (age 51) was hanged after the battle at Pontefract [Map].